cognidox/OfficeToPDF/OfficeToPDF/README.txt

 The following optional switches can be used:

-  /bookmarks - create bookmarks in the PDF when they are supported by the Office application /readonly  - attempts to open the source document in read-only mode /hidden    - attempts to minimise the Office application when converting /markup    - show document markup when creating PDFs with Word /print     - create high-quality PDFs optimised for print /pdfa      - produce ISO 19005-1 (PDF/A) compliant PDFs /verbose   - print out messages as it runs
-  /template <template_path> - use a .dot, .dotx or .dotm template when converting with Word /excel_max_rows <rows>    - if any worksheet in a spreadsheet document has more
+  /bookmarks    - create bookmarks in the PDF when they are supported by the Office application /readonly     - attempts to open the source document in read-only mode /hidden       - attempts to minimise the Office application when converting /markup       - show document markup when creating PDFs with Word /print        - create high-quality PDFs optimised for print /pdfa         - produce ISO 19005-1 (PDF/A) compliant PDFs /excludeprops - Do not include properties in the PDF /excludetags  - Do not include tags in the PDF /noquit       - Do not quit already running Office applications once the conversion is done /verbose      - print out messages as it runs /template <template_path> - use a .dot, .dotx or .dotm template when converting with Word /excel_max_rows <rows>    - if any worksheet in a spreadsheet document has more
                               than this number of rows, do not attempt to convert